 Chinese warrants bubble provides the clearest evidence to date that in speculative decision making, our views about the actions of others can entirely override any rational appraisal of an asset’s value.
 That in turn gives us a convincing perspective on the reality of market trends: asset prices are not always driven by objective valuation only to be randomly affected by random external events.
 Instead, prices are driven by human psychology and its self-stoking collective action capable of sustaining major trends that can last many years.

 As speculators we have little choice but to recognize trends as a real and legitimate source of investment opportunity.
 For investors, I believe this constitutes one of the most compelling reasons to use trend following strategies in their investment decision making.
-I provide a condensed discussion of this topic, including the tried and tested approach I’ve used since 2003 (together with an audited track record) in the following 8-minute presentation:
+For more information and solutions please visit I-System Trend Following website.

 The Chinese Warrants bubble case study was excerpted from my book, “Mastering Uncertainty in Commodities Trading.”